 In the future, participants may be:

-- Occasionally asked to fill out additional questionnaires
+- Occasionally asked to fill out additional questionnaires to gain insight on how participants are doing

 - Occasionally asked to give additional blood samples